 Then I saw this guy by accident on the internet, and I was in awe at the skill and determination he must have applied to make his magnificent matchstick models, which were huge by comparison to mine.
 They were probably 6 feet long and 4ft high, that’s huge by any standard, and I think close to several hundred thousand matchsticks.

 As a self-taught model maker, my skills have improved as has my techniques over time.
 Each model has also probably been more challenging than the previous one.
-The Halloween House (top left) has been the ultimate challenge so far.
+The Halloween House (top left) has been the ultimate challenge so far; and the the only one coloured too.

 I work only with matchsticks; lots of matchsticks.
 Matchsticks are used for absolutely everything; except for the substructure which is card.
 We have no lasers, no 3D printers or any fangled equipment.
 Just a scalpel or two, and of course, the dependable Stanley knife.